practicalli/blog-cryogen/content/md/posts/webapp-routes-with-json.md

 The `response` function provides a successful response (status 200) that includes the message passed as an argument.

-In deps.edn add the `ring.util.response` namespace, to give access to the `response` funciton.
+In deps.edn add the `ring.util.response` namespace, to give access to the `response` function.

 ```clojure
  [ring.util.response :refer [response]]